tiskw/random-fourier-features/README.md

 Random Fourier Features
 ====

-Python implementation of random fourier features for support vector machine.
+Python implementation of random fourier features for support vector machines.
 Now it only has a module for classification (RandomFourierFeatures.SVC), however I will provide other SVM functions soon.
 Also, I'm preparing for C/C++ implementation of random fourier features.

 ## Requirement